 Bananas can help you sleep better, as they contain magnesium, potassium, and tryptophan.
 Magnesium and potassium are minerals that can relax your muscles and nerves, and lower your blood pressure.
 Tryptophan is an amino acid that can increase the levels of serotonin and melatonin in your brain.

-A study found that eating a banana before bed improved the sleep quality and reduced the number of awakenings of people with insomnia.
+A study found that eating a banana before bed improved sleep quality and reduced the number of awakenings of people with insomnia.
 Another study found that eating a banana before bed increased the levels of tryptophan and melatonin in the blood of healthy volunteers.

 To enjoy the benefits of bananas, you can eat a ripe banana as a bedtime snack, or mash some bananas and spread them on your toast, waffle, or pancake.
 You can also make a banana smoothie by blending some bananas with milk, yogurt, honey, and cinnamon.